UbuntuBudgie/budgie-extras/README.md

  - Budgie Visualspace
  - Budgie Extras Daemon
- - Budgie Quickchar
+ - Budgie Quickchar (needs the extras daemon as a runtime dependency)
- - Budgie Window Previews
+ - Budgie Window Previews (needs the extras daemon as a runtime dependency)

  ## Installation